imnaifu/MarkdownBlog/README.md

     ]
 }
 ```
+## Tips
 #### How to add image.
-1. Put all you image into the '/static/data/img/' folder, then anywhere if you wanna use the image, just using the filename.
+Put all you image into the '/static/data/img/' folder, then anywhere if you wanna use the image, just using the filename.
 - If you wanna add image into the markdown file, there are two ways
   1. Using the outside image then \[\](image-src-url)
   2. Put your image into the img folder then include uisng \[\](image-file-name.jpb)